The Global Government Summit 2020 will feature public sector leaders from the world’s governments.

 Mr Ong also previously held the positions of Permanent Secretary in the Ministry of Finance; the National Security Intelligence Co-ordination Secretariat; Ministry of Trade and Industry; Ministry of Transport; and Ministry of Defence.
 Other previous postings include stints at Temasek Holdings – a Government investment holding company; the Ministry of Communications and Information Technology; and the Ministry of Home Affairs.

-Mr Ong currently sits on the Boards of the Monetary Authority of Singapore, Singapore Telecommunications Limited and the Lee Kuan Yew Exchange Fellowship.
+Mr Ong currently sits on the Boards of the Monetary Authority of Singapore and the Lee Kuan Yew Exchange Fellowship.
 He was conferred the (Honorary) Knight of the Most Distinguished Order Of The Crown by The Yang di-Pertuan Agong Malaysia XIV on 2 June 2012, an award which carries the title “Tan Sri”.
 He was awarded the Meritorious Service Medal by the President of Singapore in 2010.

 Deputy Secretary Governance, Department of the Prime Minister and Cabinet, Australia